 Goddard & Gibbs (established 1868)

 Decorative glass studio working in the production and restoration of traditional stained glass as well as contemporary architectural glass.
 The firm was initially established as Walter Gibbs & Sons on Blackfriars Road in London.
-After takeovers by James Clark & Sons (during which time the firm acquired Goddards Glass Works), then James Clark & Eaton, the studio was bought by Charles Clark and renamed Goddard & Gibbs Studios in 1978.
-Their chief designer after this was John Lawson (1932-2009), although prior to this other artists, notably A.E.
-Buss, George Cooper-Abbs and Caroline Swash, designed for the firm.
+The studio was taken over by James Clark & Sons, and in 1938 acquired Goddards Glass Works.
+The firm was subsequently taken over by James Clark & Eaton, and in 1978 the studio was bought by Charles Clark.
+Their chief designer after this was John Lawson (1932-2009), who had joined the firm in 1970 from Faithcraft.
+Other designers for the firm included A.E.
+Buss, George Cooper-Abbs and Caroline Swash.

 Show all artworks